aappddeevv/scalajs-reaction/docs/src/main/tut/docs/vdom.md

 val unsafeStyle = unsafeAddProp(style1, "foo", "bar")
 ```
 You would use these as the "value" in the list of attributes for the vdom elements.

-The list based vdom allows you to specify style attributes in a list using `style = Style(...)`.